MillionConcepts/pdr/joss_paper/paper.md

 some common scientific interchange data formats that are not PDS labelled, including FITS.

+`pdr` is an affliate package of `planetarypy` `@planetarypy`, and can be installed through `pip` and `conda`.
+It is also currently used in a wide variety of planetary projects including in the Perseverance Rover's MastCamZ tactical pipeline `@StClair:2023`.

 # Statement of need
 A major pain point for planetary scientists is simply figuring out how to access their data.
 In particular, data archived under the PDS3 standards can be